Volkswagen Golf R, small but muscular!

 Before talking about leadership and performance, let’s remember the situation.
 Volkswagen has chosen to abandon the marketing of the core golf game on our soil.
 Well, I still do not understand the reason for this decision, no offense to Volkswagen representatives, but this is their choice.

-The good news is that the German manufacturer still chooses to offer us the opportunity (yes, the opportunity) to be able to purchase two copies of the eighth-generation Golf, the Golf GTI and its Canadian counterpart. (and slightly stronger), the Golf R.
+The good news is that the German manufacturer still chose to offer us the opportunity (yes, the opportunity) to be able to purchase two copies of the eighth-generation Golf, the Golf GTI and its Canadian counterpart. (and a little stronger), the Golf R.

 True, they are a little more like a vehicle.
 Also true, it is designed for fans of true dynamic driving.
 And especially true, even if the old generation of these cars represented the dominance of Volkswagen in its place, the newcomers, which have already been sold in Europe for a long time, prove that we can always evolve.